The challenge with saving

 A few minutes later there was a news report about the need to reform CPP and increase the levels of mandatory contributions because too many people were failing to save an adequate amount for retirement and the government needed to step in and help.
 It struck me that perhaps the people struggling to make smart choices in regards to saving and investing were in the same situation as the people trying to make smart food choices.
 Both groups are trying to make the right choices but the clamor of temptation and misinformation around them is making it impossible for them to do so.
 It seems to me that, if the goal is to help people save more for retirement then, rather than mandating participation, there are a few other steps we need to take.

 Will financial education help with saving?

-Financial literacy is crucial when it comes to making smart financial decisions and yet our children are hugely under educated when it comes to financial literacy.
-Elementary and High School math curriculum's allow little opportunity for children to explore core financial concepts such as basic money management and the power of compound interest.
+Financial literacy is crucial when it comes to making smart financial decisions and yet our children are hugely under-educated when it comes to financial literacy.
+Elementary and High School math curriculum allows little opportunity for children to explore core financial concepts such as basic money management and the power of compound interest.
 Organizations such as Junior Achievement attempt to fill the gap with an assortment of great programs that are delivered by volunteers but surely, if the goal is for the general population to make better decisions, then we need to start building basic financial literacy into the school curriculum and to begin training teachers how to teach those core concepts?